glyphx/CKA/README.md

 ## Step 4: Configure Variables

-Create a `terraform.tfvars` file in the root of the project and add your GCP credentials and desired configuration:
+Update the `variables.tf` file in the root of the project and add your GCP credentials and desired configuration:

 ```hcl
 project               = "your-gcp-project-id"